PowerShell/ProjectMercury/docs/CONTRIBUTING.md

-# Contributing to Project Mercury
+# Contributing to AI Shell

-Thank you for your interest in contributing to Project Mercury!
+Thank you for your interest in contributing to AI Shell!
 We aren't currently accepting pull requests, but we highly value your contributions in other forms.

 ## Reporting Issues

 Issues are a great way to contribute to the project.
 By creating a detailed report, you help us understand and prioritize what needs attention.
-Whether it's a bug or a feature request, your reports play a crucial role in improving Project Mercury.
+Whether it's a bug or a feature request, your reports play a crucial role in improving AI Shell.

 ### How to Report an Issue